sahmotaman/TMM-FE-Simulation/Readme.txt

 - The solution-dependent variables (SDVs) are described in "Abaqus FE Models/SDVs.txt".

 - The FE models and material subroutines are created for Abaqus 2017.
 Thus, "*.cae" files may only be opened by Abaqus CAE 2017 or later versions of Abaqus CAE.
-Moreover, in order to use Abaqus subroutines, suitable version of Intel Fortran Compiler must be installed and linked with the Abaqus.
+Moreover, in order to use Abaqus subroutines, suitable version of Intel Fortran Compiler must be installed and linked to Abaqus.

 S. Amir H. Motaman